oa-333/dbgutil/README.md

 ### Generating Core Dumps on Windows/Linux during Crash Handling

-It is possible to order dbgutil to generate core dump file before crashing.
+It is possible to order libdbg to generate core dump file before crashing.

-To enable this option, dbgutil should be initialized with the LIBDBG_EXCEPTION_DUMP_CORE flag:
+To enable this option, libdbg should be initialized with the LIBDBG_EXCEPTION_DUMP_CORE flag:

     libdbg::initLibDbg(null, nullptr, LS_FATAL, LIBDBG_EXCEPTION_DUMP_CORE);

-On Windows this will have dbgutil generate a mini-dump file.
+On Windows this will have libdbg generate a mini-dump file.
 Be advised that having a process generate its own mini-dump is not advised according to MSDN documentation,
 so consider this is a best effort attempt.